Pearson-Higher-Ed/design/c/modal/v1.0.0-beta.4/index.md

       : - Title is [Basic Title](/design/c/typography/v1.0.0/#rd-basic-title)
         - Content should typically use the [Basic Body](/design/c/typography/v1.0.0/#rd-basic-body) styles

+      Dismissing
+      : - The text modal may be dismissing by selecting the 'X' icon or anywhere in the gray overlay

     contents:
     - type: wide image
       src: ./assets/redlines.modal-standard.png